lvterry/writings/can-ads-be-more-intrusive.md

 1. On a small screen, display ads have limited space to display.
 2. On a small screen, people have lower tolerance about ads, especially while they're in the middle of accomplishing something with the app.

 Western apps choose to melt ads INTO content itself, especially in content heavy or feed-centered apps.
 Ads are designed almost the same as real content to make them less intrusive.
-Chinese apps choose to intentionally leave them outside of the content.
+Chinese apps choose to intentionally leave them OUTSIDE of the content.

-To put it in another way, these apps aggressively find other Ad slots which are both bigger in size (full screen) and impossible to ignore.
+To put it another way, these apps aggressively find other Ad slots which are both bigger in size (full screen) and impossible to ignore.
 Think about TV commercials before our favorite TV show starts.

 I used to hate these ads a lot.
 Recently I started to pay attention to them and do tap on them occasionally.
 Maybe the apps learned my behavior and started to show more relevant ads.
 Maybe the designs got better and more effective on luring users to tap.